Worker Adjustment and Retraining Notification (WARN)

 The closure is due to unforeseeable business circumstances, a natural disaster.

 The closing or layoff constitutes a strike or constitutes a lockout not intended to evade the requirement of this chapter.

 California WARN does not apply when the closing or layoff is the result of the completion of a particular project or undertaking of an employer subject to Wage Orders 11, 12 or 16, regulating the Motion Picture Industry, or Construction, Drilling, Logging and Mining Industries, and the employees were hired with the understanding that their employment was limited to the duration of that project or undertaking.

 The notice requirements do not apply to employees involved in seasonal employment where the employees were hired with the understanding that their employment was seasonal and temporary.

 Notice is not required if a mass layoff, relocation or plant closure is necessitated by a physical calamity or act of war.

 Notice of a relocation or termination is not required where, under multiple and specific conditions, the employer submits documents to the Department of Industrial Relations (DIR) and the DIR determines that the employer was actively seeking capital or business, and a WARN notice would have precluded the employer from obtaining the capital or business.
 (California Labor Code Section 1402.5) This exception does not apply to notice of a mass layoff as defined in California Labor Code Section 1400 (d).

-The Department of Labor (DOL) publication entitled A Guide to Advance Notice of Closings and Layoffs provides additional information about the Federal WARN Act.
+A Guide to Advance Notice of Closings and Layoffs provides additional information about the Federal WARN Act.